apify/crawlee/README.md

   to maintain queues of URLs to crawl, store crawling results to local filesystem or into the cloud, rotate proxies and much more.
   The SDK is available as the <a href="https://www.npmjs.com/package/apify" target="_blank"><code>apify</code></a> NPM package.
-  It can be used either standalone in your own applications or in <a href="https://www.apify.com/docs/actor" target="_blank">actors</a>
+  It can be used either stand-alone in your own applications or in <a href="https://www.apify.com/docs/actor" target="_blank">actors</a>
   running on the <a href="https://www.apify.com/" target="_blank">Apify cloud platform</a>.
 </div>